-The system must validate the content and length of all request parameters (GET, POST, cookies, headers, etc.) and the amount of them.
+The system must validate the content and length of all request parameters (GET, POST, cookies, headers, etc.), as well as their amount.

 Proper data validation prevents a vast majority of injection attacks.
 Its implementation includes validations of request parameters' content, length and amount.
 This increases the defenses against HTTP parameter pollution attacks and mass parameter assignment attacks, and provides countermeasures to protect against unsafe parameter assignment.